 With out-of-the-box comfort and an updated look, the Keen Targhee III Low is a day-hiking shoe that offers good performance, especially for those who have a hard time finding a pair of shoes that will fit wider feet.

-- The latest iteration of this day hiking shoe, the Targhee III Waterproof is improved to let users securely tackle rugged trails.
+- The Targhee III Waterproof is improved to let users securely tackle rugged trails.
 It now has the new All Terrain rubber outsole from Keen which is designed to bite into various surfaces.

-- Keen has incorporated a resilient, internal shank to enhance underfoot support.
+- American footwear brand Keen has incorporated a resilient, internal shank to enhance underfoot support.
 This is in addition to the EVA midsole, metatomical footbed and the ESS shank—features carried over from its predecessor.

 - The upper has shown significant upgrades too.
 Some of the changes include a different construction of the eyelets, a more contoured collar, an improved layout of the leather and a mud shield.